mbcrump/SwiftPresentationMaterials/README.md

 If optionalString is nil, then "No Value" is assigned to result.
 Otherwise, the unwrapped optionalString value is assigned to result.

+##Understanding nil
+Objective-C = uses nil with pointer to an object that does not exist.

+Swift = uses nil and it simply means that a value of a certain type is missing.
+A nil optional that is forced unwrapped will not give a compile-time error.

 ##Contact Info
 by: Michael Crump